G-III Apparel Group (NASDAQ:GIII) Releases FY 2023 Earnings Guidance

 G-III Apparel Group (NASDAQ:GIII – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $4.40-$4.50 for the period, compared to the consensus estimate of $4.08.
+The company provided EPS guidance of $4.40-$4.50 for the period, compared to the consensus EPS estimate of $4.08.
 The company issued revenue guidance of $3.24 billion-$3.24 billion, compared to the consensus revenue estimate of $3.02 billion.
 G-III Apparel Group also updated its Q2 2023 guidance to $0.45-$0.55 EPS.

-G-III Apparel Group (NASDAQ:GIII – Get Rating) last issued its quarterly earnings results on Tuesday, June 7th.
-The textile maker reported $0.72 earnings per share for the quarter, topping analysts’ consensus estimates of $0.58 by $0.14.
-The firm had revenue of $688.80 million during the quarter, compared to analysts’ expectations of $597.35 million.
+G-III Apparel Group (NASDAQ:GIII – Get Rating) last issued its earnings results on Tuesday, June 7th.
+The textile maker reported $0.72 earnings per share for the quarter, topping the consensus estimate of $0.58 by $0.14.
 G-III Apparel Group had a net margin of 6.98% and a return on equity of 14.09%.
+The company had revenue of $688.80 million during the quarter, compared to the consensus estimate of $597.35 million.
+During the same quarter in the prior year, the firm posted $0.53 EPS.
 G-III Apparel Group’s quarterly revenue was up 32.5% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned $0.53 EPS.
-Sell-side analysts expect that G-III Apparel Group will post 4.47 EPS for the current fiscal year.
+As a group, research analysts predict that G-III Apparel Group will post 4.47 EPS for the current year.

-In related news, CFO Neal Nackman sold 15,000 shares of the firm’s stock in a transaction that occurred on Tuesday, March 29th.
-The shares were sold at an average price of $29.06, for a total value of $435,900.00.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-9.60% of the stock is currently owned by company insiders.

-Several institutional investors and hedge funds have recently bought and sold shares of GIII.
-Captrust Financial Advisors raised its stake in shares of G-III Apparel Group by 48.4% during the first quarter.
-Captrust Financial Advisors now owns 6,665 shares of the textile maker’s stock valued at $180,000 after purchasing an additional 2,175 shares during the period.
-Virtu Financial LLC bought a new stake in shares of G-III Apparel Group in the first quarter worth $203,000.
-Delphia USA Inc. bought a new stake in shares of G-III Apparel Group in the first quarter worth $277,000.
-Natixis Advisors L.P. bought a new stake in shares of G-III Apparel Group in the first quarter worth $298,000.
-Finally, Guggenheim Capital LLC increased its stake in shares of G-III Apparel Group by 45.2% in the first quarter.
-Guggenheim Capital LLC now owns 12,773 shares of the textile maker’s stock worth $346,000 after buying an additional 3,977 shares during the last quarter.
+Institutional investors have recently made changes to their positions in the business.
+BNP Paribas Arbitrage SA raised its holdings in G-III Apparel Group by 10.9% during the first quarter.
+BNP Paribas Arbitrage SA now owns 112,638 shares of the textile maker’s stock worth $3,047,000 after purchasing an additional 11,046 shares in the last quarter.
+Walleye Capital LLC acquired a new stake in shares of G-III Apparel Group in the first quarter valued at approximately $790,000.
+Virtu Financial LLC acquired a new stake in shares of G-III Apparel Group in the first quarter valued at approximately $203,000.
+Quantbot Technologies LP acquired a new stake in G-III Apparel Group during the first quarter worth approximately $610,000.
+Finally, Delphia USA Inc. acquired a new stake in G-III Apparel Group during the first quarter worth approximately $277,000.
 Institutional investors own 92.61% of the company’s stock.

 G-III Apparel Group Company Profile (Get Rating)